BJP leader Somaiya accuses Maharashtra minister of corruption | Politics

 ''In 2019, Hasan Mushrif was raided.
 If there is any wrongdoing (in that case), action will be taken,'' Malik said.

 In July 2019, the I-T department had carried out searches at the residence of Mushrif, then an MLA, and the sugar mill run by him in Kolhapur district over alleged discrepancies in the mill's account books.
-PTI MR RSY RSY
+Meanwhile, talking to reporters in Pune, Maharashtra BJP chief Chandrakant Patil said Mushrif should file a defamation suit for an amount much higher than the Rs 100 crore being reported in some sections of the media.

+The amount should be Rs 500 crore or 1,000 crore but must be in white in order to pay stamp duty, Patil said to taunt Mushrif.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)